newsnowlabs/runcvm/README.md

 ## Project ambitions

-- Support multiple network interfaces, when attached to a created (but not yet running) container using `docker network connect`
+- Support multiple network interfaces, when attached to a created (but not yet running) container using `docker network connect` (COMPLETE - excluding IPv6)
 - Support running foreign-architecture VMs by using QEMU dynamic CPU emulation for the entire VM (instead of the approach used by [https://github.com/multiarch/qemu-user-static](https://github.com/multiarch/qemu-user-static) which uses dynamic CPU emulation for each individual binary)
 - Support for QEMU [microvm](https://qemu.readthedocs.io/en/latest/system/i386/microvm.html) or Amazon Firecracker
 - More natural console support with independent stdout and stderr channels for `docker run -it`